An elementary illustrated introduction to simplicial sets

 Thus, to show that our two definitions of $\pi_n(X,*)$ agree, it is only necessary to prove the following lemma, which is familiar in the context of algebraic topology.
 The proof is somewhat long, but we provide most of the details, as it is difficult to find a direct proof in the standard expositions.

-\begin{lemma} If $X$ is a Kan complex, there is a bijection between homotopy classes of maps $f:(\bd \Delta^{n+1},*)\to (X,*)$ and homotopy classes of maps $g: (\Delta^n, \bd \Delta^n)\to (X,*)$. \end{lemma} \begin{proof} Given $g:(\Delta^n, \bd \Delta^n)\to (X,*)$, it is easy to construct an associated $f$ by identifying $\Delta^n$ with $d_0\Delta^{n+1}$.
-Then we let $f: (\bd \Delta^{n+1},*)\to (X,*)$ be defined so that $f$ is given by $g$ on $d_0\Delta^{n+1}$ and by the unique map to $*$ on each $d_i\Delta^{n+1}$, $i>0$.
+\begin{lemma} If $X$ is a Kan complex, there is a bijection between homotopy classes of maps $f\colon (\bd \Delta^{n+1},*)\to (X,*)$ and homotopy classes of maps $g\colon (\Delta^n, \bd \Delta^n)\to (X,*)$. \end{lemma} \begin{proof} Given $g\colon (\Delta^n, \bd \Delta^n)\to (X,*)$, it is easy to construct an associated $f$ by identifying $\Delta^n$ with $d_0\Delta^{n+1}$.
+Then we let $f\colon (\bd \Delta^{n+1},*)\to (X,*)$ be defined so that $f$ is given by $g$ on $d_0\Delta^{n+1}$ and by the unique map to $*$ on each $d_i\Delta^{n+1}$, $i>0$.
 It is also straightforward to see that any homotopy of $g$ rel $\bd \Delta^n$ determines a homotopy of $f$ rel $*$.

-Conversely, suppose we are given $f:(\bd \Delta^{n+1},[0])\to (X,*)$.
+Conversely, suppose we are given $f\colon (\bd \Delta^{n+1},[0])\to (X,*)$.
 We show that $f$ is homotopic to a function $\td f$ that takes $\Lambda_0^{n+1}$ to $*$.
-Then we can let $g$ be $f|_{d_0\Delta^{n+1}}$.
+Then we can let $g$ be $\td f|_{d_0\Delta^{n+1}}$.

-We first observe, as note in the proof of Lemma \ref{L: equiv. of homotopies}, that to construct a homotopy between two inclusions of $k$-simplices $x$ and $x'$ in $X$, it suffices to find a simplex $y$ in $X$ with $d_ky=x$, $d_{k+1}y=x'$ since this can be considered one of the blocks of a prism, and the rest of the prism can be filled up with degeneracies of $x$ or $x'$.
+We first observe, as noted in the proof of Lemma \ref{L: equiv. of homotopies}, that to construct a homotopy between two $k$-simplices $x$ and $x'$ in $X$, it suffices to find a simplex $y$ in $X$ with $d_ky=x$, $d_{k+1}y=x'$ since this can be considered one of the blocks of a prism, and the rest of the prism can be filled up with degeneracies of $x$ or $x'$.